 Him lies somewhere between theatre and visual art.
-It is a reflection on life, stillness, and the nature of ageing.
+It reflected on life, stillness, and the nature of ageing.

 An old man sits.
 The fleeting emotions on his face, filmed and projected large onto a screen beside him.